BreadyBred/codewars-rank-fetcher/README.md

 This PHP script automates the process of retrieving and storing your Codewars rankings, providing a convenient way to display your achievements and track your progress for portfolios, resumes, or personal websites.

+**⚠️ Important Performance Note:**

+Fetching data for a large number of categories can take some time due to the nature of web scraping and the way Codewars structures its leaderboard pages.
+If you are tracking many categories, be prepared for the script to run for a longer duration.
+Consider tracking only the categories you are most interested in to improve performance.

 ## Key Features

 *	**Dynamic Data Retrieval:** Fetches leaderboard data from Codewars using file_put_contents, ensuring your ranks are up-to-date.